robert-westenberger/knowledgebase/book-notes/mathematics-for-computer-science/chapter-1-what-is-a-proof.md

 It reads: "For all n in the set of nonnegative integers, p(n) is prime.

 ## Predicates
-A predicate can be understood as a proposition whose truth depeonds on the value of one or more variables.
+A predicate can be understood as a proposition whose truth depeonds on the value of one or more variables. "n is a perfect square" is a predicate, since you don't know its true or false until a value for n is provided.